Gather Materials

 Make the rip yourself

-Again, this is aimed primarily for asian karaokes.
+Again, this is primarily about Asian songs.

 With DVD Fab